Trivadis/plsql-cop-cli/parser-limitations.md

 # Parser Limitations

-These document covers the known limitations of parsing SQL*Plus, SQL and PL/SQL code in PL/SQL Cop command line, PL/SQL Cop for SQL Developer and PL/SQL Analyzer.
+These document covers the known limitations of parsing SQL*Plus, SQL and PL/SQL code in db\* CODECOP command line, db\* CODECOP for SQL Developer and PL/SQL Analyzer.

 ## Maxim

-If your SQL*Plus script runs successfully against an Oracle database but PL/SQL Cop or PL/SQL Analyzer reports an error, this is usually considered a bug.
+If your SQL*Plus script runs successfully against an Oracle database but db\* CODECOP or PL/SQL Analyzer reports an error, this is usually considered a bug.
 However, there are some known exceptions to this basic principle, which are documented below.

 ## SQL\*Plus Parser